 Our Care Providers

-Behavioral Health Providers
+Meet Our Behavioral Health Team

 Shannon Hart

-Shannon Hart, PhD, MSW, LSW
+Shannon Hart, PhD, LCSW

-Shannon Hart, PhD, MSW, LSW is a Behavioral Health Manager whose areas of expertise include working with adults, especially women, with chronic illness, anxiety, depression, and significant life transitions.
+Shannon Hart, PhD, LCSW is a Behavioral Health Manager whose areas of expertise include working with adults, especially women, with chronic illness, anxiety, depression, and significant life transitions.
 She is also an LBGTQ ally.
 She earned her MSW from Aurora University in 2019 and has been practicing since that time.
 She previously worked in education for over 30 years.
 Of her therapeutic approach, she says.

 I believe we all have within ourselves the resources we need, but sometimes we need a guide to help us find and believe in ourselves enough to use them.
 To do this, I use various client-centered techniques, including cognitive restructuring, integrating mindfulness and meditation practices, encouraging life-affirming activities, and exploring and processing past experiences in order to integrate them into a more healthy present and future.